heavenstobetsy/PhillyConstruction/README.md

 # Philly Permits, Construction, and Inspections

-Philadelphia construction data and modeling: predicting unsafe buildings for targeted inspections.
+Philadelphia construction data and modeling: using machine learning models to predict unsafe buildings for targeted inspections.